JobCoronado/Todo/README.md

 ### `npm run build`

-Build the production application this can be seen in the carpera build.<br />
+Build the production application this can be seen in the folder build.<br />

 ## Built with 🛠️